USStateDept/State-TalentMAP/README.md

 There is a brief deployment guide [here](deploy/DEPLOY.md) that discusses deployment up the front end application.
 For more thorough intructions, including the API, checkout out the [wiki](https://github.com/USStateDept/State-TalentMAP/wiki/Deployment-Guide).

+## Node.js

+Use NVM to manage different Node.js versions.
+Here's a link to the GitHub repo (https://github.com/nvm-sh/nvm) where you can find a curl command under "Installing and Updating" to install NVM.

 ## Accessibility

 Accessibility tests can be run in a CI environment using `pa11y-ci`.
 By default, it tests the URL array found in `.pa11yci` using the WCAG 2.0 AA standard.
 Be sure to update the array of URLs with IDs that exist in your environment's database.